Last Updated on

 - The safest and best option is to apply a dot of kajal behind one of your baby’s eyes, at the hairline near the forehead or on the sole of your baby’s foot if you are particular about warding off the evil eye.

-- Make your own Kajal at home.
-This can be done by using almond which is rich in Vitamin E, making it economical and good for the eyes.
+- Even though the application of kajal is not recommended if you wish to apply it to your child’s eyes, it’s better to make the kajal at home.
+This way, you can regulate the ingredients and protect your baby’s eyes from high amounts of lead that present in store-bought kajal.
+This can be done by using almond oil which is rich in Vitamin E, making it somewhat safe.
 The steps to make your own kajal have been shared below.

 Is it Safe to Use Store-Bought Kajal?

 The answer is NO – it is not safe to use store-bought kajal.
-As mentioned before, most commercially available kajal products have a high amount of lead, excess amounts of which can cause anaemia, convulsions and lower IQ in children.
+As explained earlier, most commercially produced kajal products have a high amount of lead, excess amounts of which can cause anaemia, convulsions and lower IQ in children.
 The ingredients of store-bought kajal can cause itchiness and watery eyes in your baby.

 Making Kajal At Home For Babies

 Homemade kajal for babies is the right way to go if you want to protect your baby from the ill-effects of kajal but still follow the traditional beliefs.
 Making kajal at home is quite easy and does not require any fancy ingredients.
-Let us see how to do it.
+Here’s how you can make kajal at home.

 What You Need

-Note: Take care to ensure that the plate and bowls are sterilized.
+Note: Make sure that the plate and bowls are sterilised before using them.

 - Ghee (few drops)